cs2103aug2015-w10-3j/main/User Guide V0.5.md

 ## Help
 1. Type `help` in the command bar.
 (Type `showall` to revert back to the default view)

+# Notifications

+Todoer will alert you with a pop-up and audio when you have tasks nearing deadline.

 # Cheatsheet

 | Command            | Usage                                                                                      |